 Utilizing a court reporting speed building practice regimen she developed for me, I was able to complete my court reporting training in three or four months.
 I am now a broadcast closed captioner captioning 30 hours per week and earn $108,000 per year.

 Having federal student loans to repay from the traditional court reporting school approximating $50,000, I wish I had found the Court Reporting and Captioning at Home training program first.
 I can’t say enough about this wonderful court reporting program, and I would highly recommend it to anyone over a traditional court reporting school.

-I thought you might want to update your website with this new photo and some additional information.
+I thought you might want to update your website with some additional information.
 In addition to working for a closed captioning company, I have developed my own broadcast closed captioning business as well!